cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 #### Container Application Manifest Scanning

 Application manifests describe the configurations required for the deployment of containerized applications.
-As mentioned in the Benchmarks section, guides and recommendations such as the [NIST 800-190](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-190.pdf) publication recommend best practice security practices and configurations for application containers.
+As mentioned in the [Security Benchmarks](#security-benchmarks) section, guides and recommendations such as the [NIST 800-190](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-190.pdf) publication recommend best practice security practices and configurations for application containers.
 Consequently, it is vital to use tools to scan these application manifests in the CI/CD pipeline in order to identify configurations that could potentially result in an insecure deployment posture.

 #### Container application manifest hardening